-- (d) Stormwater ponds must be designed to provide: - (1) Water quality features consistent with NURP criteria and accepted design standards for average and maximum depth; - A permanent wet pool with dead storage at least equal to the runoff volume from a 2.5-inch rainfall over the area tributary to the pond; - An outlet structure capable of preventing migration of floating debris and oils for at least the one-year storm; - An identified emergency overflow spillway sufficiently stabilized to convey flows greater than the 100-year critical storm event; and - (5) An outlet structure to control the 2-year, 10-year & 100-year frequency events. - (e) Soil borings (utilizing ASTM D5921 and D2488, as amended) shall be considered for design purposes, and provided to the District, for each proposed BMP.
-The soil borings must be taken to a depth of at least 5 feet below the bottom of the proposed feature. - (f) An outfall structure discharging directly to a wetland, public water or public water wetland must incorporate a stilling-basin, surge-basin, energy dissipater, placement of ungrouted natural rock riprap or other feature to minimize disturbance and erosion of natural shoreline and bed resulting from stormwater discharges.
+- (d) Stormwater ponds must be designed to provide: - (1) Water quality features consistent with NURP criteria and accepted design standards for average and maximum depth; - A permanent wet pool with dead storage at least equal to the runoff volume from a 2.5-inch rainfall over the area tributary to the pond; - An outlet structure capable of preventing migration of floating debris and oils for at least the one-year storm; - (4) An identified emergency overflow spillway sufficiently stabilized to convey flows greater than the 100-year critical storm event; and - (5) An outlet control structure to control convey the 2-year, 10-year & 100-year frequency events. - (e) Underground stormsewer systems must designed to provide: - (1) Inspection and access ports sufficient to inspect and maintain the system; - f) Soil borings (utilizing ASTM D5921 and D2488, as amended) shall be considered for design purposes, and provided to the District, for each proposed BMP.
+The soil borings must be taken to a depth of at least 5 feet below the bottom of the proposed feature.
+For an application proposing an infiltration area, the applicant will identify, describe and delineate group, texture and redoximorphic features of site soils to assess percolation of stormwater runoff from impervious areas.
+Field evaluation of soil permeability in accordance with ASTM 3385 procedure for double ring infiltrometer testing or other approved method is encouraged. - (e) - (f)(g) An outfall structure discharging directly to a wetland, public water or public water wetland must incorporate a stilling-basin, surge-basin, energy dissipater, placement of ungrouted natural rock riprap or other feature to minimize disturbance and erosion of natural shoreline and bed resulting from stormwater discharges.
 Where feasible, outfall structures are to be located outside of the natural feature.